 In the event of a hospital crisis or disaster, a media area will be established and working members of the news media will be escorted to this area and asked to remain there awaiting updates.
 Such events may include security issues, flooding, electrical outages, infectious disease outbreaks or hospital accidents.
 Every effort will be made by hospital staff to keep the media informed of the situation.
 However, it will be critical that media understand that patient and hospital employee safety and privacy will be the first priority.

 Patients have the right to request that their information be withheld, including confirmation of their presence in the hospital.
 By law, we must honor that request.

 All child and adult protective service cases are confidential, and no information may be released about the patient, nor can confirmation that the individual is a patient be given.

 When a patient contacts you about their situation and desires to be interviewed, the reporter must notify the Strategic Marketing, Planning & Business Development Department prior to coming to the hospital for the interview.
 There are several reasons for this requirement:

 Every effort is made to accommodate your request; however, the patient's best interest is the hospital's first priority at all times.

 A comprehensive law governing how hospitals and health systems protect the privacy and confidentiality of their patients and patient information, known as The Health Insurance Portability and Accountability Act (HIPAA), is in effect.
 To comply with this law, Cabell Huntington Hospital has made adjustments to its policy for releasing information about patients to the media.
-We cannot release information about patients without you providing the patient's name.
+We cannot release information about patients without the patient's name.
 This eliminates confusion over which patient you may be calling about.
 While the circumstances that bring some patients to the hospital may be unique, the absence of a name may cause the hospital to provide you with a condition on the wrong patient.